 7. Adjusting to changes is especially hard for them.
 They like to stick to their routine because anything new can cause them to feel stress and anxiety.

-8. They are more sensitive to changes in blood sugar level, which means that not eating at proper intervals can make them more irritable to their environment.
+8. They are more sensitive to changes in blood sugar levels, which means that not eating at proper intervals can make them more irritable to their environment.

 Self-care is the thing right now- everyone is talking about it.
 For a highly sensitive introvert, the most important form of self-care is protecting their energy, and hence their peace of mind.